rovertronic/Mario-Builder-64/README.md

 ## Compression

+The repo also supports RNC (Rob Northen Compression).
+RNC has two methods.

+Method 1 is designed to compress as small as possible, while method 2 is designed so that decompression is as fast as possible.

+Method 1 is the current default, and is the best all-rounder in terms of speed and ratio.

+Both methods are fast.
+Method 1 has better compression than 2, so I suggest using method 1 if using RNC.

+To switch to RNC, run make with either ``COMPRESS=rnc1`` or ``COMPRESS=rnc2``, depending on preferred method.

-The repository supports using DEFLATE compression instead of Nintendo's Yay0.
+The repository also supports using DEFLATE compression.
 This boasts a better compression ratio, but at a slight cost to load times.

 On average I'd estimate that the bottleneck on decompression is about 1-2 seconds.